grapa-dev/grapa/docs-site/docs/sys/sys.md

 - **Performance**: Both benefit from compile-time optimization

 ### eval(script, sparams={}, srule="", sprofile="")
 Evaluates a script with optional parameters, rules, and profile.
+This is one of Grapa's most powerful features, enabling dynamic code execution and meta-programming.

 **Parameters:**
 - `script` - Script string or compiled $OP object